-Similarly to Keith Lee’s debut with the promotion, the arrival of Jeff Hardy in All Elite Wrestling wasn’t much of a shock, given that ‘The Charismatic Enigma’ had previously confirmed he was going to the promotion in an interview with Jared Myers.
-Nevertheless, it was a jovial feeling when the former WWE Champion burst through the tunnel on the 9 March episode of AEW Dynamite, coming to the aid of Sting, Darby Allin, and his brother Matt.
+Similarly to Keith Lee’s debut, the arrival of Jeff Hardy in AEW wasn’t much of a shock, given that ‘The Charismatic Enigma’ had previously confirmed he was going to the promotion in an interview with Jared Myers.
+Nevertheless, it was a jovial feeling when the former WWE Champion burst through the tunnel on the 9 March Dynamite, coming to the aid of Sting, Darby Allin, and his brother Matt.

 Jeff Hardy had been released by WWE in the middle of December 2021, which caused some controversy given the company’s insistence that Hardy was under the influence and needed to attend rehab.
 Updates regarding Jeff’s wellbeing have, however, remained positive ever since he was let go, proving WWE’s foolishness in not trusting Hardy.

-For the uninitiated, Paige VanZant is an experienced mixed martial artist, holding a record of 8-5, with experience also coming her way in the fields of amateur wrestling, boxing, and bare-knuckle fighting.
+For the uninitiated, Paige VanZant is an experienced mixed martial artist, holding a record of 8-5, with experience also being held in the fields of amateur wrestling, boxing, and bare-knuckle fighting.
 In other words, VanZant will be a certified killer in the ring when her professional wrestling career officially gets going.
 She signed her AEW contract on top of Tay Conti on the post-Revolution episode of Dynamite in the midst of Scorpio Sky’s TNT Championship celebration.

-To promote the inaugural women’s qualifier for the Owen Hart Cup, Tony Khan teased a new signing to combat The Bunny on the 30 March episode of AEW Dynamite, which saw the former IMPACT Wrestling knockout defeated by Toni Storm.
-The New Zealand native wrestled an enjoyable eight-minute clash with The Bunny that concluded with the Storm Zero snap Piledriver, advancing to the next round of the prestigious tournament.
+To promote the inaugural women’s qualifier for the Owen Hart Foundation Tournament, a new signing was teased to combat The Bunny on the 30 March episode of AEW Dynamite, which saw the former IMPACT Wrestling Knockout defeated by Toni Storm.
+The New Zealander wrestled an enjoyable eight-minute clash with The Bunny that concluded with the Storm Zero, advancing to the next round of the prestigious tournament.

-Khan confirmed YUTA was signed in a tweet made after he captured the title, with the Best Friends associate having worked for Khan’s priority promotion without an official contract in place since the end of June.
-He wrestled the likes of Darby Allin, Sammy Guevara, and IMPACT Wrestling’s Karl Anderson throughout this period, before becoming an ally to Chuck Taylor, Trent Beretta, and the rest of Best Friends shortly after.
+Khan confirmed YUTA was signed in a tweet made after he captured the title, with the then-Best Friends associate having worked for Khan’s priority promotion without an official contract in place since the end of June 2021.
+He wrestled the likes of Darby Allin, Sammy Guevara, and IMPACT Wrestling’s Karl Anderson throughout this period.

-ROH Supercard Of Honor XV also the saw the company return of Samoa Joe, though it was revealed he’d officially signed an All Elite Wrestling contract upon entering Garland, Texas’ Curtis Culwell Center.
-‘The Samoan Submission Machine’ would confront Jay Lethal and Sonjay Dutt to conclude the event, with Lethal having been Joe’s protege in ROH in the mid-2000s.
+Supercard Of Honor also the saw the return of Samoa Joe, though it was revealed he’d signed an All Elite Wrestling contract upon entering Garland, Texas’ Curtis Culwell Center.
+‘The Samoan Submission Machine’ confronted Jay Lethal and Sonjay Dutt to conclude the event, with Lethal having been Joe’s protege in ROH in the mid-2000s.

-The former WWE Superstar has remained synonymous with Ring Of Honor, having wrestled there from 2002 and 2008, alongside a brief return in 2015 before he signed for NXT.
-According to Joe himself, Tony Khan’s acquisition of the promotion was a key reason in him opting to sign for AEW over the various other options (h/t Fightful):
+The former WWE Superstar was synonymous with Ring Of Honor, having wrestled there from 2002 and 2008, alongside a brief return in 2015 before he signed for NXT.
+According to Joe himself, Tony Khan’s acquisition of the promotion was a key reason in him opting to sign for AEW over the various other options (H/T to Fightful):